oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 <!-- markdownlint-enable no-trailing-punctuation -->

-If you've made it this far, you've properly connected your node to the network and you're now a validator on the Public Testnet.
+If you've made it this far, you've properly connected your node to the network and you're now a validator on the Amber Network.